Sliding Naturalness: Cosmological Selection of the Weak Scale: Cosmology

-Future probes of $\phi_-$ dark matter, including torsion balance experiments~\cite{Graham:2015ifn}, atom interferometry~\cite{Arvanitaki:2016fyj}, optical/optical clock comparisons and nuclear/optical clock comparisons~\cite{Arvanitaki:2014faa} and resonant mass detectors (DUAL and SiDUAL~\cite{Leaci:2008zza}), are orders of magnitude too weak to probe our parameter space.
+Future probes of $\phi_-$ dark matter, including torsion balance experiments~\cite{Graham:2015ifn}, atom interferometry~\cite{Arvanitaki:2016fyj}, optical/optical clock comparisons and nuclear/optical clock comparisons~\cite{Arvanitaki:2014faa}, resonant mass detectors (DUAL and SiDUAL~\cite{Leaci:2008zza}) and gravitational-wave detectors~\cite{Grote:2019uvn,Vermeulen:2021epa} are orders of magnitude too weak to probe our parameter space.
 Current constraints on 5th forces that are more than twenty years old are relatively close to motivated parameter space in the range $10^{-5}\;{\rm eV} \lesssim m_{\phi_-} \lesssim 10^{-3}\;{\rm eV}$ and we hope that this study will motivate future efforts towards improving their sensitivity.

-Modulo factors related to the multiplicity of scalars, the prediction for the relic density is exactly the same as in~\cite{Arkani-Hamed:2020yna}.
+Modulo factors related to the multiplicity of scalars, the prediction for the relic density is exactly the same as in~\cite{Arkani-Hamed:2020yna} and similar considerations can be made in relaxion models~\cite{Banerjee:2018xmn}.
 This is one manifestation of the universality of this prediction.
 Light scalars that can select the weak scale, generically get the biggest contribution to their relic density from a SM phase transition.
 If the Universe is reheated above the relevant phase transition, their relic density today depends only on their mass and coupling to the SM.